Mohammed-siddiq/Rest-Based-Chess-Engine/README.md

-_Note on the Game state stored in the mongoDB:_
+_Note on the Game state stored in the mongoDB_
+-

-The following is a document stored in the collection of gameDBO.
+The following is a document stored in the collection of gameDBO in MongoDb.